Voyz/databay/docs/source/extending/extending_inlets.rst

         # You can add further tests here

-Running such concrete test will execute a variety of test cases that ensure your inlet correctly provides the expected functionality.
+Running such a concrete test will execute a variety of test cases that ensure your inlet correctly provides the expected functionality.
 These include:

 * Creating new records.
 * Attaching global and local metadata.